HumanCellAtlas/metadata-schema/docs/evolution.md

 - Changing the ontology source for an ontologized field.
 - Removing a value from a controlled vocabulary.
 - Adding a regular expression to a field.
-- Unpacking an overloaded field (a field which serves multiple purposes e.g. complex biomaterial name)

 **Minor (increment to Y)**: Any schema change that ensures backwards compatibility with metadata created using the previous version.
 - Adding an optional field.